AbhishekatGithub/Abhishek1996/README.md

 # Abhishek Venugopal

+&nbsp;

+Hi,

+I am a graduate of IIT Madras, trained in biological sciences, bioinformatics with a minor in Computational biology.
+I love working with data and getting insights from them and creating high quality visualizations for the consumption of the end-users or stakeholders.
+Apart from the biotechnology domain, I am also equally interested in applying my data science skills to solve problems and tackle challenges in other domains like healthcare, product analytics, market research, software development etc.

+I can code well in Python and work with SQL (intermediate)databases.
+I am also equipped with good knowledge of Data science, statistics, machine learning algorithms,data mining and visualization,feature engineering and model deployment.
+I conduct my data analysis mostly using Pandas in Jupyter lab, Google colab and Kaggle kernel.
+I am also learning BI tools like Power BI and Tableau dashboards and NoSQL databases.

+&nbsp;

        Welcome to my GitHub repository

 My main repository where I submit my coding, data science and analytics projects.
 All the projects are written in Python and are based on exploration of python libraries, data analytics and machine learning.